Declaration on accessibility

 Note on the conciliation procedure (Section 14 BGStG)

-If a satisfactory solution is not reached after contacting the conciliation body, a conciliation procedure can be initiated in accordance with § 14 of the Federal Disability Equality Act (BGStG).
+If a satisfactory solution cannot be reached after initial contact, a mediation procedure may be initiated in accordance with Section 14 of the Federal Disability Equality Act (BGStG).

-The conciliation body at the Social Ministry Service provides support in the event of conflicts regarding accessibility and mediates between affected persons and the body responsible for the website.
+The Mediation Office at the Ministry of Social Affairs provides assistance in disputes regarding accessibility and mediates between affected individuals and the entity responsible for the website.

 Contact the conciliation body (Ministry of Social Affairs):